Tubbie/let-me-breath/README.md

    192.168.0.100 dev wlp2s0 lladdr b8:27:eb:xx:xx:xx STALE
    ```
    Here `192.168.0.100` is the IP address.

+8. Now we have to enable the camera module on RaspberryPi.
+It is disabled by default.
+    * In terminal run `sudo raspi-config`.
+    * Select Interfacing Options.
+    * Select P1 Camera and select enable.
+    * Select Finish.
+    * RaspberryPi will restart.

 That's all you are all set.
 Now lets head over to usage.